Frequently Asked Questions (FAQ)

 - Created tools to support arts organizations interested in serving their constituencies (artists and other arts organizations) in the wake of disasters.

 As of yet, there is no formal membership required to participate in the National Coalition for Arts Preparedness & Emergency Response.
-The following organizations have been involved with the Coalition and those marked with an * are members of the Coalition’s Steering Committee:
+The following organizations serve on the Coalition’s Steering Committee:

 Americans for the Arts